Educational Tax Benefits

 If the amount of the tuition and required fees I paid is higher than my scholarship, can I take a credit for the difference?

 Can I claim credits for tuition and required fees I paid with government-subsidized loans?

 Yes, they qualify if you must repay the loan.
 The credit is claimed in the calendar year in which the expenses are paid, not the year in which the loan is paid.

 Can I take both a deduction and an education credit for the same student in the same calendar year?

 For additional information regarding educational credits, deductions, and benefits, see Tax Information for Parents and Students.

 Michigan Tech is required by IRS Section 1.65050S-1 to send Form 1098-T to students who were enrolled in courses for the calendar year and who had qualified tuition and required fees billed during the calendar year.
 The form is used to assist the IRS and students in determining eligibility for education-related benefits.

 Will I receive a 1098-T form?

-You should receive a 1098-T form if you were enrolled in courses for the calendar year, had qualified tuition and required fees billed more than scholarships administered, and are not a nonresident alien.
+You should receive a 1098-T form if you were enrolled in courses for the calendar year, had qualified tuition and required fees billed more than scholarships administered, and are a US citizen.

 How do I change my address?